syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If Analysis.md

 Dim worksheet2 As IWorksheet = workbook.Worksheets(1)

 Dim scenarios1 as IScenarios = worksheet1.Scenarios
-//Add the scenario in the first worksheet
+'Add the scenario in the first worksheet
 Dim values1 As New List(Of Object) From {3000, 2000, 1000, 1600, 500, 1000, 30000}
 Dim scenario1 As IScenario = scenarios1.Add("Scenario1", worksheet1.Range("B3:B9"), values1)

 Dim scenarios2 as IScenarios  = worksheet2.Scenarios
-//Add the scenario in the second worksheet
+'Add the scenario in the second worksheet
 Dim values2 As New List(Of Object) From {2500, 1000, 1500, 1200, 700, 500, 40000}
 Dim scenario2 As IScenario = scenarios2.Add("Scenario2", worksheet2.Range("B3:B9"), values2)

-//Merge the second worksheet scenario into first worksheet. worksheet1.Scenarios.Merge(worksheet2)
+'Merge the second worksheet scenario into first worksheet. worksheet1.Scenarios.Merge(worksheet2)
 {% endhighlight %}
 {% endtabs %}

 ### Create Summary